Volkswagen Corrado

-The Volkswagen Corrado is a compact four passenger (2+2), three door, front-engine, front-wheel-drive liftback coupe marketed by Volkswagen from 1988 until 1995, and manufactured by Karmann in Osnabrück, Germany.
+The Volkswagen Corrado is a sport compact car which was marketed by Volkswagen from 1988 until 1995.
+It was manufactured by Karmann in Osnabrück, Germany.
+The Corrado is a three-door coupé with two side passenger doors and a rear liftback that seats four passengers in a 2+2 seating arrangement.
+It has a front-engine, front-wheel-drive layout and was based on the Volkswagen Group A2 platform used in the Volkswagen Golf Mk2.

 Designed by Herbert Schäfer, the Corrado overlapped and eventually superseded Volkswagen's Scirocco model.
-97,521 Corrados were manufactured over the seven year production run.
+97,521 Corrados were manufactured over the seven year production run; about 50,000 of them were sold in the United States.

 Overview

+The Corrado is a three-door hatchback/liftback with a 2+2 seating layout.
 The Corrado's floorpan is based on the A2 platform (i.e. Mark 2 Golf/Jetta) and, with the exception of VR6 models, all versions use the subframes, suspension, steering and braking components from the Volkswagen A2 platform model range.
+The body shell was built by Karmann and was partially zinc plated and galvanized, providing strong rust protection.

 The VR6 uses suspension components from the A3 model range, including the rear axle assembly and some parts of the A3's 'plus' type front axle assembly.
 The subsequent wider front wheel track of the Corrado VR6 necessitated the fitting of new front wings with wider wheel arches and liners along with a new front bumper assembly.
+Together with a new raised-style bonnet to accommodate the VR6 engine, these body improvements were carried across the model range.

 The Corrado is noted for its flush mounted windows and active rear spoiler – which raises automatically when the car exceeds 100 km/h (45 mph in the North American market), automatically retracts at speeds below 25 km/h or can be manually controlled by the driver.

+The name Corrado was derived from the Spanish verb "correr", meaning to run or sprint.
+Prototypes were named Taifun (German for "Typhoon") but the name was changed prior to release.